Riftriot/surferhead2/README.md

 In addition, the proxied web page does not know that it is opened under a proxy.
 The proxy intercepts access attempts to all URL-containing properties and provides the original values.

-## Hardcoded variables

-- [x] `surferhead_top_proxied_iframe` - the topmost iframe that is proxied
-  - This is the value of the `name` attribute of the iframe that is going to wrap the proxy.
+Also, the proxy can rewrite `window.top` and `window.parent` to make sure the proxied page doesn't know it's opened in a frame (the wrapper).

 ## First Look

-1. Clone the Hammerhead repository
+1. Clone the Surferhead repository

     ```cmd
     git clone https://github.com/Vexcited/surferhead.git